jamesmcc90/JamesChurchAppCONNORCHURCH-master/README.md

 - Authentication via Email and Password and sign-in providers such as Google and Facebook for login to the group chat.

 APIs are used to provide a feed of the church's YouTube channel and to present a Google Map pinpointing the location of the meeting house.
 Likewise, the Google VR SDK will be used to present a 360° view of the church interior (currently utilising a placeholder image).

-In development/testing is the use of the Braintree API (in a sandbox environment) for the processing of donations.